Arapbwogo/Plpportfolio/README.md

 # Plpportfolio
 It's a plp group assignment.
+It shows the my portflio.